Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 #### System Requirements

-Requires Node.js 14.8.0.
+Requires Node.js 14.8.0
-Requires NPM 6.14.15.
+Requires NPM 6.14.15

-Requires Truffle / Ganache-CLI for testing and local deployment.
+Requires Truffle / Ganache-CLI for testing and local deployment:
+Ganache-CLI: ^6.12.2
+Truffle ^5.4.18

 Requires MetaMask to run this app in the browser.

 NOTE: For the ``` ganache-cli ```  local deployment, please be sure to change the contract instance address in ``` ethereum/station.js ```  (see instructions below), and to paste the ``` ganache-cli ```  mnemonic into MetaMask and initialize at least THREE unique test accounts on ``` localhost port 8545 ```  before ``` npm run build ``` and ``` npm start ``` .